tinayiluo0322/Bobcat---Your-Singing-AI-Companion/README.md

 # Duke AI Hackathon 2024

-# Bobcat: The Singing AI Companion
+# Bobcat: Your Singing AI Companion

 Welcome to Bobcat, your personal, artistic, AI-powered friend who listens, responds, and creates music tailored just for you.
 Bobcat goes beyond traditional gadgets to become a genuine companion, blending empathy and creativity into an interactive experience.